nrwl/nx/docs/nx-cloud/features/ai-features.md

    - Select your organization from the list.
    - Access the settings by clicking on the settings icon.

-2. **Enable Tusky AI Features**:
+2. **Enable AI Features**:

    - In the settings menu, locate the **AI Features** section.
    - Toggle the setting to **On**.
      ![enable ai features](/nx-cloud/features/ai-features.png)

 3. **Accept AI Terms**:
-   - Upon enabling the Tusky AI features, a prompt will appear.
+   - Once the AI features are enabled, a terms and conditions prompt will appear.
    - Review and accept the terms and conditions related to AI usage to proceed.

 ### AI Driven Capabilities